 Wood is the most important resource for the paper industry.
 At the same time, it is also the most important natural raw material in the transition to a sustainable and climate-friendly economy.
 In order to secure the future supply of raw materials from domestic forests, targeted measures for a climate-friendly forest are necessary.

-The paper industry processes almost a million solid cubic metres of wood every year.
+The paper industry processes almost 9 million solid cubic metres of wood annually.

 73 % of the wood comes from domestic forests, 27 % is imported.

 Especially from the regional surroundings of the factories close to the border.